 1) Frees Computer Users from Cables

-The main benefit of using a USB Wi-Fi adapter is that it connects a computer, printer, or other device to a wireless network and the Internet without requiring the computer to be hardwired to a router or other network device.
+A USB Wi-Fi adapter eliminates the need to hardwire the computer to a router or other network device.
 What's more, mini options truly take up minimal space.
-The adapter receives signals from a wireless router or other wireless device and translates the signal on the computer, so the computer user can access the Internet any time he or she is in range of a Wi-Fi hotspot or wireless network.
-This allows laptop computer users to be truly mobile and means that they can access the Internet anytime they are within proximity of a free Wi-Fi hotspot or within range of a wireless network they have the right to access.
+The adapter receives signals from a wireless router or other wireless device and translates the signal so the computer user can access the Internet any time they are in range of a Wi-Fi hotspot or wireless network.
+This allows laptop users to be truly mobile; they can access the Internet anytime they are in proximity of a free Wi-Fi hotspot or within range of a wireless network they have the right to access.
 However, when people use new, free Wi-Fi- networks, they should be aware of security issues that can arise.
 Password protected networks are generally safer, and private networks should be used to guarantee that information is kept private.
 A dongle is often used to connect and share private information.

-Prior to the advent of wireless networking, desktop and laptop users needed to connect to a router using an Ethernet cable.
-Any time a laptop user traveled, he or she would have to bring an Ethernet cable to access the Internet from the hotel, satellite office, or client's location.
-The computer user was then limited by the length of the Ethernet cable and if the cable was forgotten, he or she would have to purchase a new one in order to access the Internet.
+Prior to the advent of wireless networking, computer users needed to connect to a router using an Ethernet cable.
+Any time they traveled, they would have to bring an Ethernet cable to access the Internet at the hotel, satellite office, or client's location.
+The computer user was then limited by the cable length, and if they forgot it, they would have to purchase a new one to connect to the Internet.

 2) Eliminates the Need to Install Internal Hardware

-Internal wireless adapter cards are available for both desktop and laptop computers; however, most computer users are unfamiliar with installing hardware inside their computers and could end up damaging the wireless adapter card or the computer itself during the installation process.
+Internal wireless adapter cards are available for both desktop and laptop computers.
+However, most people are unfamiliar with installing hardware inside their computers and could end up damaging the wireless adapter card or the computer itself during the installation process.
 USB Wi-Fi adapters simply plug into a USB port on the computer, so there really is no installation required, making it easy enough for just about anyone to use.

-Many laptops come with built-in wireless adapter cards, but if a user purchases one that does not have one, installing an internal adapter may not be possible because of the compact configuration of laptops.
-While it may be an option with some laptop models, the adapter cards are usually quite expensive as they are manufactured by the laptop manufacturers and are the only ones that will fit.
-This means users have no choice but to purchase the manufacturer's adapter card if they want to install a wireless card internally.
+Many laptops come with built-in wireless adapter cards, but if a user purchases one, installing an internal adapter may not be possible because of the compact configuration of laptops.
+While it may be an option with some laptop models, the cards are usually quite expensive as the ones made by the laptop manufacturers are the only ones that fit an individual computer.
+This means consumers have no choice but to purchase the manufacturer's adapter card if they want to install a wireless card internally.

-Occasionally internal components installed in computers and laptops go bad, rendering them useless.
+Occasionally, internal components installed in computers and laptops go bad, rendering them useless.
 This is true of graphics cards, hard drives, motherboards, memory, and wireless cards.
-While a computer cannot run without a hard drive or motherboard, it can run without a wireless adapter card, which means users could use a USB Wi-Fi adapter to connect to the Internet rather than having to purchase a brand new computer or internal wireless adapter if this happens.
+While a computer cannot run without a hard drive or motherboard, it can run without a wireless adapter card.
+That means consumers could connect to the Internet using a USB Wi-Fi adapter, rather than having to purchase a brand new computer or internal wireless adapter if this happens.

-In addition to eliminating the need for additional wiring, USB Wi-Fi adapters allow multiple devices to connect to the Internet via a wireless router without filling up all the outlets on the router.
-This means that users could have one or two computers connected through the router via Ethernet cable if needed along with a hard-wired networked printer and additional computers connected via USB Wi-Fi adapters.
+In addition to eliminating the need for additional wiring, USB Wi-Fi adapters allow multiple devices to connect to the Internet via a wireless router without filling up all the outlets.
+This means users could have one or two computers connected through the router via Ethernet, along with a hard-wired networked printer and additional computers connected via USB Wi-Fi adapters.

 4) Eliminates the Need to Upgrade a Computer

-Computers can be quite expensive, especially if a user chooses to purchase the best computer he or she can afford so that he or she needs to upgrade less often.
-Those who are using laptops or computers that did not come with wireless network adapters installed do not have to spend a lot of money upgrading to a newer computer if the computer they are using still works in every other way.
-Purchasing an inexpensive USB Wi-Fi adapter will allow these users to connect to the Internet wirelessly without spending money on upgrading to a current model.
+Computers can be quite expensive, especially if a user chooses to purchase the best computer they can afford.
+Those who use laptops or computers that did not come with wireless network adapters installed do not have to spend a lot of money upgrading to a newer computer if the computer they are using still works in every other way.
+Purchasing an inexpensive USB Wi-Fi adapter allows these users to connect to the Internet wirelessly without spending money on upgrading to a current model.

-Computer users whose internal wireless cards are broken or outdated can also benefit from plugging in a USB Wi-Fi adapter.
+Those whose internal wireless cards are broken or outdated can also benefit from plugging in a USB Wi-Fi adapter.
 Rather than spending the money to replace the broken or sluggish internal wireless adapter, users can simply disable the internal card and use the USB adapter to access the Internet.
 This may provide a much-needed Wi-Fi boost for users whose internal cards are quite old.
-For example, wireless adapters that have the letters b or g after the 802.11 are slower than those that have the letter n after the number.
-B adapters can only support a bandwidth of 11 Mbps, while g supports up to 54 Mbps and n supports double that at over 100 Mbps.
-If the internal wireless adapter is only an 802.11b adapter, users will gain quite a bit of bandwidth by purchasing a USB Wi-Fi adapter that supports 802.11b connectivity.
+For example, wireless adapters that have the letters "b" or "g" after the "802.11" are slower than those that have the letter "n." "b" adapters can only support a bandwidth of 11 Mbps, while "g" supports up to 54 Mbps and "n" supports double that at over 100 Mbps.
+If the internal wireless adapter is only an 802.11b adapter, users can gain quite a bit of bandwidth by purchasing one that supports 802.11b connectivity.

 5) Can Be Used on Multiple Devices

 One of the best things about using a USB Wi-Fi connector is that it can be shared across multiple devices quite easily.
-Because it is an external device that plugs into a USB port, it can easily be unmounted and unplugged when it is needed on another computer.
-Since all computers come with several USB ports, the USB Wi-Fi adapter can be used on virtually any computer.
-Windows-based computers as well as Macs support the USB technology, and as long as the manufacturer has drivers for both Windows and Mac operating systems, the same USB Wi-Fi adapter can be used on both types of computers.
-This makes it easy for households or offices that have both types of operating systems on their computers because they can purchase several of the same USB Wi-Fi adapters for use on all their machines, and there is no confusion about which adapter goes with which operating system.
+Because it is an external device that plugs into a USB port, it can easily be un-mounted and unplugged when needed on another computer.
+Since all computers come with several USB ports, the adapter can be used on virtually any computer.
+Windows-based computers as well as Macs support the USB technology, and as long as the manufacturer has drivers for both Windows and Mac operating systems, the same one can be used on both types of computers interchangeably.
+This makes it easy for households or offices that have both types of operating systems on their computers because they can purchase several of the same ones for use on all their machines, and there is no confusion about which adapter will match with which operating system.

-Although USB Wi-Fi adapters should not be left plugged into a laptop when not in use because it could break off and damage the USB port or the entire laptop.
-However, once the USB is removed, the adapters are extremely portable and easily fit into any laptop bag alongside a laptop making accessing the Internet while traveling a breeze.
+USB Wi-Fi adapters should not be left plugged into a laptop when not in use because it could break off and damage the USB port or the entire laptop.
+However, once the USB is removed, the adapters are extremely portable and easily fit into any laptop bag, which makes accessing the Internet while traveling a breeze.

 Shopping for USB Wi-Fi Adapters

-Computer users can purchase USB Wi-Fi adapters in a wide range of shops, including electronics stores, office supply stores, and even mass merchandise stores.
-There are many companies that manufacture these adapters, so the selection may vary dramatically from store to store.
-Additionally, computer users can turn to the Internet to find USB Wi-Fi adapters for their home or office computers.
-Online retailers as well as auction sites like eBay offer a wide selection of USB Wi-Fi adapters from many manufacturers and in many styles so users are sure to find what they're looking for online.
+Customers can purchase USB Wi-Fi adapters in a wide range of shops, including electronics stores, office supply stores, and even mass merchandise stores.
+There are many companies that manufacture them, so the selection may vary dramatically from store to store.
+Additionally, computer users can turn to the Internet.
+Online marketplaces like eBay offer a wide selection and in many styles so users are sure to find what they're looking for online.

-If possible, computer users should purchase USB Wi-Fi adapters that support 802.11n Wi-Fi as this is currently the fastest and most reliable type of wireless connection.
-It provides data transfer rates that are 10 times the speed of 802.11b and double the speed of 802.11g, as well as a wider range of connectivity.
-Although these adapters are usually more expensive than 802.11b and 802.11g adapters, the speed may appeal to some users.
+If possible, computer users should purchase models that support faster wireless connections, such as 802.11n Wi-Fi.
+It provides data transfer rates 10 times that of 802.11b and double that of 802.11g as well as a wider range of connectivity.
+Although faster adapters are usually more expensive, the speed may appeal to some users.

-There are a few additional factors users should consider before making a purchasing decision about USB Wi-Fi adapters, including what type of security the device offers, what types of support the manufacturer offers, and how long the warranty period is.
+Moreover, there are a few additional factors to consider, including security, manufacturer customer support, and the warranty period.
 Although not of the utmost importance to most computer users, these factors could help users decide between comparable models.

-USB Wi-Fi adapter users may want to consider purchasing a USB extension cable for use with the wireless adapter, especially if the USB port is at the back of a computer as this could affect the Wi-Fi antenna's ability to pick up the wireless signal.
-Some models include an extension cable in case it is necessary, but the cable can easily be purchased separately as well, so this should not be the only deciding factor for computer users comparing USB Wi-Fi adapter models.
+Finally, USB Wi-Fi adapter users may want to consider purchasing a USB extension cable for use with the wireless adapter, especially if the USB port is at the back of a computer as this could affect the Wi-Fi antenna's ability to pick up the wireless signal.
+Some models include an extension cable, but purchasing the latter is simple and easy, so this should not be the only deciding factor.

 Buying Wi-Fi Adapters on eBay

 Buying Wi-Fi adapters on eBay is easy.
 Sart at the search bar at the top of any page and enter the terms you'd like to search, such as "Wi-Fi Adapter" or "USB wireless adapter."
-You can take advantage of the various search modifiers in order to help you find the adapter you need.
-These modifiers include brand, condition, price, location, seller, and more.
-Make sure to check who is selling the item and check their feedback to ensure that they are reputable sellers.
+You can take advantage of the various search filters to help you find the adapter you need.
+These modifiers include brand, condition, price, location, and more.
+Make sure to check out the item description and the seller's feedback.

 A USB Wi-Fi adapter is an easy way for nearly any computer user to connect to the Internet wirelessly.
-Wi-Fi adapters slip easily into an available USB slot and there are USB Wi-Fi adapter models compatible with all operating systems.
-These portable devices increase the portability of laptops by allowing users to connect to wireless networks anywhere and eliminate the need for extra cables and internal installation.
-If a wireless network or Wi-Fi hotspot is already in place, users simply need to plug the Wi-Fi adapter into an available USB port, start up the computer, and install the necessary drivers; within minutes, they can be surfing the Web.
+It slips easily into an available USB slot, and there are models compatible with all operating systems.
+What's more, they eliminate the need for extra cables and hardware installation.
+If a wireless network or Wi-Fi hotspot is already in place, users simply need to plug the Wi-Fi adapter into an available USB port, and install the necessary drivers and software.
+Within minutes, they can surf the Web.